 Throat Lubrication Tips for Singers

 Let me start this by saying I'm a professional blues singer with a four octave range.
-I have been gigging for 14 years and have been recording for record labels for almost as long.
+I have been gigging for 20+ years and have been recording for record labels for almost as long.
 I have a bit of a raspy lower register and it's extremely important that I keep my voice in good shape, or I would lose it.
 Few things can screw a singer’s voice–and a concert–up more quickly than singing with a dry throat or mouth.
-There are several reasons for this, but I’ll skip most of them and just say the main reason is it’ll force you to overcompensate.
+There are several reasons for this, but I’ll skip most of them and just say that the main reason is that it’ll force you to overcompensate.
 If you know your voice well, you can pull it off if you absolutely have to.
-If you know your voice like you’re God incarnate, you can pull it off for 3 hours straight, in a smokey environment, without anything to drink, whilst suffering a cold–and still be able to do it all over again 16 hours later.
+If you know your voice like you’re God incarnate, you can pull it off for three hours straight, in a smokey environment, without anything to drink, whilst suffering a cold–and still be able to do it all over again 16 hours later.

-Beer is about the same as milk–do not drink this within 5 hours of going onstage.
-If you’re a lush and can’t face the crowd (you can probably guess from my tone I don't approve of this), take ONE shot of liquor, and then take pineapple juice up there with you.
-No beer, it makes you sound like crap whether you know it or not.
+Beer is about the same as milk–do not drink this within five hours of going onstage.
+If you’re a lush and can’t face the crowd (you can probably guess from my tone I don't approve of this), take one shot of liquor, and then take pineapple juice up there with you.
+No beer, it makes you sound like crap, whether you know it or not.

 I don’t go out of my way to get this one, but if I can’t get my hands on pineapple juice this will do for a one off.
-It can be grainy, so just sip.
-SIP.
+It can be grainy, so just sip it.
 It will also cause you to salivate, and it will make your mouth very slick.
 Again, don’t overdo it.

 And by this, I mean pure honey.
 Not honey mixed in with some silly tea.
 If your throat really gets it, you can carry a small squeezable tube of honey around with you and use a tiny bit as needed.
 Salivation is instant and that’s what it’s all about.

-Again, the real olive, not olive oil, though I suppose that would work in a pinch.
-Olives are readily available in most bars, just nibble (NIBBLE) at one until your throat feels nice and wet.
+Again use real olives, not olive oil (though, I suppose that would work in a pinch).
+Olives are readily available in most bars, just nibble at one until your throat feels nice and wet.